starknet-edu/starknetbook/CONTRIBUTING.md

 and contributors can submit [Pull Requests](https://github.com/starknet-edu/basecamp/pulls) for review by the maintainers.

+### Style Guide:
+- when naming a subdirectory use "snake_case" and do not use acronyms
+- keep subdirectory names as simple and concept oriented as possible

 ### General Work-Flow
  We recommend the following work-flow for contributors: